List of Love Hina characters: Shinobu Maehara

-She is the first girl to fall for Keitaro and in the manga attempts to avoid him because of this.
-In both the anime and manga, she thinks highly of Keitaro and will often be at the verge of tears when she thinks that he is in trouble or likes someone else.
-In the epilogue, 4 years later, she has since grown her hair out and has become more mature, though she retains her sincere personality.
-She still has a crush on Keitaro and hasn't given up on her dream of being his girlfriend (even though Keitaro was already set to marry Naru).
+She is the first girl to fall for Keitaro, and in the manga, she attempts to avoid him because of this.
+In both the anime and manga, she holds Keitaro in high regard and is often on the verge of tears when Shinobu believes that he is in trouble or likes someone else.

-The reason Shinobu decided to leave home and live at the Hinata Inn was because of the marital problems between her father, and her mother, whose names are never mentioned.
-In the anime, their marital problems lead to their divorce.
-Shinobu's parents arrive at the Hinata Inn and argue over who Shinobu should live with.
-However, Shinobu decides to remain at the Hinata Inn, to which her mother is against as she believes the Hinata Inn is a bad place full of rowdy young girls.
+Shinobu decides to leave home and live at the Hinata Inn because of the marital problems between her father and her mother, whose names are never mentioned (in the anime).
+Their marital problems lead to their divorce.
+Shinobu's parents arrive at the Hinata Inn and argue over whom Shinobu should live with.
+However, Shinobu decides to remain at the Hinata Inn, which her mother is against as she believes the Hinata Inn is a bad place full of rowdy young girls.
 They eventually concede, allowing Shinobu to remain living at the Inn.

+Four years later (in the epilogue), she has since grown her hair out and has become more mature, though she retains her sincere personality.
+She still has a crush on Keitaro and hasn't given up on her dream of becoming his girlfriend (even though Keitaro is set to marry Naru).